CodeWarbler/codewarbler.github.io/README.md

 **Where is the source code for these projects?**

 The repos are [here](https://github.com/CodeWarbler/), though the code is not currently published for all projects.
-The plan is to open source each of these applications at the 0.2 release under a permissive license.
+The plan is to publish each of these applications at the 0.2 release under a permissive open source license.
 If you'd like to help, reach out.
 The projects are based on Vue 2.

 **If I make a composition, where is the composition stored?**